pokt-network/pocket-network-protocol/utility/README.md

 ### 4.4 CastNet

-- A specification for fully permissionless Fisherman is designed and developed
+- A specification for Fisherman Gateway scores will be designed and developed

 ## 5. Attack Vectors